 If approved, information on how to apply online to the Washington State Liquor Control Board for a banquet permit will be provided to the campus host or sponsoring organization.

 If alcohol is to be served, the sponsor will complete one of the following online forms:

-• Banquet Permit Request: required in order to serve wine or beer
+• Banquet Permit Request: required in order to serve wine and beer (hosted event)

-• Special Occasion License: required in order to sell beer or wine
+• Special Occasion License: required in order to sell wine and beer (no-host event)

 • Licensed Server Permission: required in order for a non-CWU, licensed business to sell alcoholic beverages at a public university event.